matrix-org/matrix-spec-proposals/drafts/general_api.rst

 - An edit is made to the original message via ``updates``.
-- An initial sync on this room with a limit of 3 comments, would return the message with the update event bundled with it and the most recent 3 comments and a pagination token to request earlier comments
+- An initial sync on this room with a limit of 3 comments, would return the message with the update event bundled with it and the most recent 3 comments and a chunk token to request earlier comments

   .. code :: javascript